johsteffens/xoico/README.md

 Xoico is a self-hosting compiler for [xoila](https://github.com/johsteffens/beth#xoila)-code.

-It complies the meta-code and generates additional c-source code, which is stored in files named `*_xoila_out.{c,h}`.
+It generates additional c-source code, which is stored in files named `*_xoila_out.{c,h}`.

 Configuration files `*_xoico.cfg` specify how xoico is to navigate through the sources.